 Transit Thumbtacks found in Sunnyside bike lane are 'new low,' Councilman Van Bramer says The tacks were discovered in the lane on 43rd Avenue by a father who was biking with his two children.
 The thumbtacks were found in the bike lane on 43rd Avenue with the points facing up.
 Photo Credit: Jimmy Van Bramer By Nicole Brown firstname.lastname@example.org @ncb417 Updated November 30, 2018 12:04 PM Print Share fbShare Tweet Email Police were investigating after thumbtacks were found in a bike lane in Queens this week, an NYPD spokesman said.
 The tacks, with the points facing up, were discovered in the protected bike lane on 43rd Avenue in Sunnyside by a father who was biking with his two children Wednesday morning.
 “I had a tire blowout on my bike and on one of the wheels in the bike cart I had my two children in,” he wrote in a neighborhood group on Facebook.
 On the same path the next day, he “saw thumbtacks scattered for the 4 blocks I traveled,” he wrote.
 “This represents a new low and a violent and dangerous turn by those opposed to the bike lanes,” said City Councilman Jimmy Van Bramer, who shared the man’s post on Twitter.
 The lanes on 43rd and Skillman avenues were approved by Mayor Bill de Blasio in July, even though they were opposed by the local community board.
 Advocates for the lanes say they are needed to protect cyclists on the busy streets.
 Opponents, including a coalition of community groups Queens Streets For All, say the new lanes removed necessary parking spots, make it more difficult for emergency responses and create a dangerous situation for pedestrians.
 Queens Streets For All has called on the Department of Transportation to undo the redesign.
 But Van Bramer said on Twitter that the lanes “are not going away.”
 “I support them,” he wrote.
 “And while people may disagree, the increasingly desperate campaign against them is now riling up the worst elements of our community and inspiring criminal vigilantism.”
 Queens Streets For All said in a statement that no one associated with the group was responsible for the thumbtacks.
 “We condemn such a criminal act, which could result (in) destruction of property, injury and death,” the group wrote.
 By Nicole Brown email@example.com @ncb417 Nicole Brown is the Internet News Manager at amNY.com, covering local news since 2016.
 She has written for MSNBC.com and was editor-in-chief of NYU’s Washington Square News.
 Share on Facebook Share on Twitter More on this topic Cyclists form ‘human-protected bike lane’ in QueensAdvocates want protected bike lanes on 43rd and Skillman avenues.
-Comments Comments section is temporarily on hold.
-Here’s why.
+Comments We're revamping our Comments section.
+Learn more and share your input.